 - Improve your UX.
 Having too many ads or ads that disturb the user’s natural reading flow is a no-go!
 Ensure that your site has easy navigation, consistent design, and qualitative content.

-E-A-T is a great way to make sure that your website is credible and valuable.
-While E-A-T is not a direct ranking factor, it can indirectly impact your search rankings over time.
+E-E-A-T is a great way to make sure that your website is credible and valuable.
+While E-E-A-T is not a direct ranking factor, it can indirectly impact your search rankings over time.

 Use our tips and Google’s search evaluator guidelines as a handbook to improve your content.

-If you still have any questions, be sure to leave a comment below or write to us at [email protected].
+If you still have any questions, write to us at [email protected].